360sabirrr/Pizza_Sales_Analysis_Dashboard/README.md

 5. **Average Pizzas Per Order:**
    The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.

+## 📊 Charts Requirement

+We aim to visualize various aspects of our pizza sales data to gain insights and understand key trends.
+The following charts were created to fulfill these requirements:

+1. **Daily Trend for Total Orders:**
+   A bar chart displaying the daily trend of total orders over a specific time period.
+   This helps identify patterns or fluctuations in daily order volumes.

+2. **Hourly Trend for Total Orders:**
+   A line chart illustrating the hourly trend of total orders throughout the day.
+   This reveals peak hours or periods of high order activity.

+3. **Percentage of Sales by Pizza Category:**
+   A pie chart showing the distribution of sales across different pizza categories.
+   This provides insights into the popularity of pizza categories and their contribution to total sales.

+4. **Percentage of Sales by Pizza Size:**
+   A pie chart representing the percentage of sales attributed to different pizza sizes.
+   This helps understand customer preferences for pizza sizes and their impact on sales.

+5. **Total Pizzas Sold by Pizza Category:**
+   A funnel chart presenting the total number of pizzas sold for each category.
+   This allows comparison of sales performance across different pizza categories.

+6. **Top 5 Best Sellers by Total Pizzas Sold:**
+   A bar chart highlighting the top 5 best-selling pizzas based on total pizzas sold.
+   This identifies the most popular pizza options.

+7. **Bottom 5 Worst Sellers by Total Pizzas Sold:**
+   A bar chart showcasing the bottom 5 worst-selling pizzas based on total pizzas sold.
+   This helps identify underperforming or less popular pizza options.

 ## 🛠️ Tools & Technologies